 At the end of the course, the students will be able to:

 c.
-The autonomy of judgment in the evaluation of the opportunity to apply the multiple methodologies in the processes of cost evaluation and therefore to critically evaluate in comparative terms the quantitative consequences of the application of Activity-Based Costing, TD-ABC, RCA and traditional quantitative techniques for determining the value of the ‘cost object’.
-Likewise, students will have acquired independent judgment in evaluating the multiple analytical approaches to company forecasts and decision-making (linear and probabilistic optimization) and the quantitative consequences given their application.
+The autonomy of judgment in the evaluation of the opportunity to apply the multiple methodologies in the processes of cost evaluation and therefore to critically evaluate in comparative terms the quantitative consequences of the application of Activity-Based Costing, TD-ABC, and traditional quantitative techniques for determining the value of the ‘cost object’.
+Likewise, students will have acquired an independent judgment in evaluating the multiple analytical approaches to company forecasts and decision-making (linear and probabilistic optimization) and the quantitative consequences given their application.

 d.
-The communication skills consisting in the ability to deal with experts in the field (internal controllers, management accountants, chartered accountants and administrative managers) on the preparation of management accounting reports (for determining the value of production costs, analysis of business budgets in contexts characterized by multiple constraints) as well as reading and interpretation of the same.
+The communication skills consisting in the ability to deal with experts in the field (internal controllers, management accountants, chartered accountants, and administrative managers) on the preparation of management accounting reports (for determining the value of production costs, analysis of business budgets in contexts characterized by multiple constraints) as well as reading and interpretation of the same.

 e.
 The ability to learn through the use of multiple sources (not just textbooks) but also through the direct use of Management Accounting Principles of IMA and CIMA.

 It is assumed in this course that students have an appreciation and good understanding of the basic cost accounting and budgeting concepts and techniques.
-Hence suggested prerequisites are Basic Financial Accounting, Basic Management Accounting, Basic Statistics and Spreadsheet software.
+Hence suggested prerequisites are Basic Financial Accounting, Basic Management Accounting, Basic Statistics, and Spreadsheet software.

 Course contents summary